Unlock and Root a Nexus Device

 file on the device :

-You can then reboot in fastboot mode and install CWM permanetly :
+You can then reboot in fastboot mode and install CWM permanently :

-I personally don’t recommend to install CWM permanetly as it will prevent you from installing the OTA updates that are pushed to your device.
+I personally don’t recommend to install CWM permanently as it will prevent you from installing the OTA updates that are pushed to your device.